 Is it possible to improve the air you breathe on an airplane?
 What about that little vent over your seat?
 Is it doing anything to help?

 Most people realize that air travel increases the chance of catching a cold or some other respiratory infection.
-That’s because air circulation on airplanes leaves a lot to be desired.
+That’s because when you travel, you come into contact with a lot of other people.
+One or more of them may be harboring a virus they’ll inadvertently share with you.

-Half the air you breathe is recycled within the cabin.
+While in the air, planes have very good ventilation.
+True, half the air you breathe is recycled within the cabin.
 The other half, however, is mixed with outside air.
-A High efficiency particulate air filter (HEPA) catches dust and germs.
+A high efficiency particulate air filter (HEPA) pulls dust and germs out of the recirculated air.

 Leave Your Vent On!